re9ant/Carrom_Nudge_Test_1/README.md

  to the black coin position and i launched the striker with a force which is calculated by the distance and clamped the value from (min force)-2, 2(maxForce)
  (could've used 1 but 2 felt better)

- Later I worked on the UI and Added win / lose screen with a restart and quit application button
+ Later I worked on the UI and Added win / lose screen with a restart and quit application button, and fixed some bugs

 #End